IIYAMA12/web-design/README.md

 ### Interview

+Questions prepared:
+- Do you always know when a web page has been fully loaded, when you do not completely focus on the screen? (especially when you are having a conversation with somebody next to you)
+- Some devices making a warning sounds when an action is considered invalid.
+Did you ever had the problem that they were only given by audio? (or anything related)
+- Do you think that audio is important for using the web/devices?
+- Do you consider phone numbers (on websites) useless?

-For the interview I had two questions.
+For the interview I had two important questions.
 The first one was a global question was to confirm that people with a hearing disability can only focus on one thing at the time.
 In a lot of articles this is mentioned as an issue.

 - [x] Confirmed that people with hearing disability can only focus on one thing at the time.